Home Toxics (Paint, Oil, Pesticides & More)

 While we may be able to accommodate you sooner, please allow 48 hours advance notice to schedule an appointment.

 Making an appointment guarantees staff are available to take your items, makes you our priority, and improves our efficiency.
 When making an appointment we will discuss the items you are bringing in to ensure you aren’t turned away and are transporting hazardous material in the safest manner possible.
 Unscheduled drop offs will need to wait for staff assistance while residents with appointments are being helped.

 Eligibility & Cost

-The Home Toxics Collection Program is open to all Washtenaw County Residents and is not intended for businesses and/or organizations.
-If you need information or help finding disposal options, please contact us or visit our Business Recycling page.
+The Home Toxics Collection Program is open to all Washtenaw County Residents and is not able to accommodate businesses and/or organizations.
+If you need information or help to find disposal options, please contact us or visit our Business Recycling page.

 The collection program is a free service for residents.
 We do accept donations, which go directly to the cost of disposal.
-Each year, the donations collected are responsible for approximately 10% of the total disposal costs.
+Donations are important because our program is not supported by tax dollars.

 Never drop-off toxic materials without a County employee to assist you. leaving toxic materials outside the collection area fence or anywhere in the parking lot is strictly prohibited.

 Weekday appointments are required to check in at the Office of the Water Resources Commissioner’s window.
 To reach this window, park in front of the building, and go through two sets of double doors.
 It is not the long counter in front of you, but the window on your right.
 Staff will check you in and direct you where to go from there.